jeffcore/algorithms-udacity/P1/explanation_2.md

 # Problem 2 - Find Files Recursive

 I used a recursive function to search each sub directory and iteration to search files in each subdirectory.
-The time complexity is O(N), N being the total number of files in the entire directory tree.
-The total space is O(N) for a recursive tree for all directories and iteration over all files.
+The time complexity is O(n)- n being the total number of files and directories in the entire directory tree.
+The total space complexity is O(n) for the recursive calls n being the total number of directories.